prototype-rezero/prototype-rezero/README.md

 ## hi devs

-new to this domain and hope to be one of the dominators on it
+new to this domain and hope to be one of the dominators on it.

 - learned : ...

 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)